 In entertainment and advertising, successful videos include elements that evoke emotion and create empathy.

-Earlier this year, Gillette released a controversial commercial that asked viewers, “is this the best a man can get?”
+In 2019, Gillette released a controversial commercial that asked viewers, “is this the best a man can get?”
 Love it or hate it, there is no doubt their video was a huge success at making this legacy company seem fresh and relevant.
-Almost every type of viewer found something about that video they could empathize with, and their emotionally-charged social media shares drove the YouTube views up to 30 million and counting.
+Almost every type of viewer found something about that video they could empathize with, and their emotionally-charged social media shares drove the YouTube views up to 33 million and counting.

 So you’re thinking, “Great.
 What does this have to do with creating business videos?”